Chicago Portage: Crossing the portage

 Having rid ourselves of the bloodsuckers, we were assailed by myriads of mosquitoes, that rendered sleep hopeless, though we sought the softest spots on the ground for our beds.
 Those who had waded the lake suffered great agony, their limbs becoming swollen and inflamed, and their sufferings were not ended for two or three days.
 It took us three consecutive days of such toil to pass all our boats through this miserable lake...

 Development

-This map of the portage, superimposed on the map of early Chicago, shows that the most important trails in the region led to the portage and the several fords near it.

-The map also shows the Old Portage Long trail that was used when there was insufficient water in Mud Lake to allow traverse by canoe.
-This trail extended to the southwest to the early settlement of Ottawa on the Illinois River.
+Map of the portage superimposed on an early map of Chicago.
+The Old Portage Long trail was used when there was insufficient water in Mud Lake to allow traverse by canoe.
 Since there was usually sufficient water in the larger Illinois River for canoeing, this "Ottawa Trail" was used in very dry conditions when there was insufficient water in the Des Plaines River.

 Wagon roads and today's highways

 As commerce over the portage increased, local entrepreneurs developed services to help travelers using the portage.
 One such were the wagon roads that made commerce over the portage much easier during dry periods.
 An example is the Ottawa trail that started as a pathway, became a wagon road, and ultimately was paved and became part of US Route 66.